openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

 ![](http://farm3.static.flickr.com/2612/3692413196_3f0c97c1bf_m.jpg)

-Once youâ€™ve identified your time frame, audience, and goals, it is important to be clear
+Once you’ve identified your time frame, audience, and goals, it is important to be clear
       about what you can do within those constraints.
-It can be very tempting to cram a lot of information into such a short period of time, but usually your audience wonâ€™t be able to retain all those details.
+It can be very tempting to cram a lot of information into such a short period of time, but usually your audience won’t be able to retain all those details.
 In fact, if you really need to give lots of information, consider breaking it up into a series of workshops where your audience can gradually learn at increasing levels.

 Depending on your time frame, consider the top most important things your audience should
       learn.
 If it is a one-hour workshop, try to limit this to three things.
 If it is a two-hour workshop, consider maybe 5 things to learn.
-If four hoursâ€¦ well you get the drift here.
+If four hours… well you get the drift here.

 For the packaging workshop the focus is on three things: how to get a basic package
       building for openSUSE, how to create a merge request for a devel project, and how to manage